-As an example of deeper board inquiry: How is the objective of getting the organization’s workforce agile and ready to leverage new digital technologies being addressed?
-Board members should lean on their individual areas of expertise, interests and innate curiosity to probe and ask questions of management, including human resources, to determine whether the organization has thought about these issues and is on the right path.
+As an example of deeper board inquiry: How is the objective of getting the organisation’s workforce agile and ready to leverage new digital technologies being addressed?
+Board members should lean on their individual areas of expertise, interests and innate curiosity to probe and ask questions of management, including human resources, to determine whether the organisation has thought about these issues and is on the right path.

 Key Takeaway: The board has an important role to play in helping management embrace new ways of thinking and operating.
 Board members can challenge areas such as talent management, automation strategy, CSR initiatives, corporate culture and more.
 Delving into workplace dynamics may not be a traditional oversight role of the board, but maybe now is the time to engage management constructively on:

-- Aligning the HR model with market realities by optimizing the components of the labor model and distinguishing between full-time and project and outsourcing needs;
+- Aligning the HR model with market realities by optimising the components of the labour model and distinguishing between full-time and project and outsourcing needs;

 - Positioning the company to thrive in the digital age by breaking down internal walls and seizing the gains made possible through AI technologies; and